 How to avoid being scammed by Chinese buyers

-In the previous post we mentioned the possibility of being cheated by some Chinese vendors and saw that indeed there is a significant risk of being scammed if we take appropriate measures to protect our interests ....
+In the previous post we mentioned the possibility of being cheated by some Chinese vendors and saw that indeed there is a significant risk of being scammed if you do not take appropriate measures to protect our interests.
 We also saw the steps to take to prevent fraud, in this post we will see as it may seem more difficult, can be a victim of false buyers or unscrupulous buyers.

 Also here is to start by saying that the vast majority of buyers are companies or honest people doing business in good faith and that will only refer to those trying to fish in troubled waters that involved the desire to export to China and put a dent in your market.